MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

  - `[-Force]`: Specifies that the object will be deleted without confirmation that you want to proceed.
 This can be used for scripts that don't support interactive confirmation prompts.

 > [!WARNING]
 > Improper usage of this cmdlet has the potential to destroy necessary data in a SharePoint configuration database, requiring a complete rebuild of the SharePoint farm.
-It should only be used as directed by Microsoft Support.
+Use it only under guidance with Microsoft Support.

 ### SharePoint Volume Shadow Copy Service writer cmdlets
 <a name="vscs"> </a>